Satisfactory Academic Progress Policy

-Federal regulations require all schools participating in Title IV federal financial aid programs to establish, publish and apply standards to monitor progress toward completion of degree.
+Schools participating in Title IV federal financial aid programs are required to establish, publish and apply standards to monitor progress toward completion of degree.
 Students receiving federal, state and or institutional financial aid must be in good academic standing and making Satisfactory Academic Progress (SAP) as outlined in the requirements below.
 Good Academic Standing means that a student is not on academic exclusion or learning support dismissal.
 Satisfactory Academic Progress is the advancement of the student toward his or her degree objective in a manner consistent with the prescribed policies of East Georgia State College.

-*Students are considered to be making SAP during their first term at EGSC, unless the student’s prior SAP standings at a former institution reveals they were on Exclusion or Learning Support Dismissal.
+- Students are considered to be making SAP during their first term at EGSC, unless the student’s latest Academic Standing at a former institution is one that would have prohibited their return to the institution.

 LEVELS OF NOTIFICATION